 The optional MDIO interface can be written to and read from using the Management Interface.
 The MDIO is used to monitor and configure PHY devices.
-The MDIO Interface is defined in [Ref 9], clause 22.
+The MDIO Interface is defined in IEEE 802.3-2008 specification, clause 22.

 The TEMAC solution can be implemented with an optional frame filter.
 If the frame filter is enabled, the device does not pass frames that do not contain one of a set of known addresses or match against one of the configurable frame filters.
-By default, all configurable frame filters are initialized to match against the [Ref 9] defined Broadcast Address being observed in the destination address field of the MAC frame.
+By default, all configurable frame filters are initialized to match against the IEEE 802.3-2008 specification defined Broadcast Address being observed in the destination address field of the MAC frame.

 When the AVB Endpoint is included the frame filter is always present with three filters being dedicated to identifying AV or PTP data.
 In this case these filters are initialized to identify the default values for the various frame fields.
-The number of filters selected by the user is in addition to these three.
+The number of filters selected by you is in addition to these three.